 The Plan does not speculate in currencies or hold net short positions.
-To mitigate its overall currency exposure, the Plan enters into derivative contracts for the purchase or sale of foreign currency, to adjust the exposure to a particular currency.
+To mitigate its overall currency exposure, the Plan enters into derivative contracts for the purchase or sale of foreign currencies, to adjust the exposure to a particular currency.
 To mitigate counterparty risk, all transactions settle on a net basis.
 The Plan hedges between 15% and 45% of its total foreign currency exposure.
-No single foreign currency exposure can exceed 25% of Plan assets.
 All current contracts expire within one year.
-The Plan only deals with highly-rated counterparties, typically major financial institutions, with a minimum credit rating of A as reported by a recognized credit rating agency.
+The Plan only deals with highly rated counterparties, typically major financial institutions, with a minimum credit rating of "A" as reported by a recognized credit rating agency.